rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 	queues based on current workloads and specific expertise.
 *	The Accessioning Archivist distributes original paperwork for the new assignments.
-*	The Accessioning Archivist will tag the appropriate accessioner in the electronic version of the paperwork on Box.
+*	The electronic version of the paperwork will be linked to from the accession record in ArchivesSpace in the External Documents sub-record.

 The system of record for accession information is [ArchivesSpace](<https://emory.lyrasistechnology.org/> "https://emory.lyrasistechnology.org/").
 The Accessioning Archivist will create a record in this database upon receipt.
-One accession record should be created per acquisition, meaning there should be one record for each invoice, deed, and/or Gift-in-Kind Contribution form.
+One accession record should be created per acquisition, meaning there should be one record for each invoice and/or deed/deed addendum.
 For collections acquired through a simultaneous purchase and gift, there should be separate accession records for each contract.

 **When manuscript material is received, the Accessioning Archivist will:**